Montana-Media-Arts/120_CreativeCoding1-Spring2022/modules/week-1/_posts/2017-01-08-github-reposity.md

 <p>To watch the course repo:</p>
 <ol>
-    <li>Navigate to <a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Fall2021-Samples/" target="_new">Examples Website</a>.
+    <li>Navigate to <a href="https://github.com/Montana-Media-Arts/120_CreativeCoding1-Spring2022-Samples/" target="_blank">Examples Website</a>.
 The issues forum for this site also links to the "Issues-Forum" tab above in the navbar.</li>
     <li>In the upper right-hand corner, you should select both "watching" and "star".</li>
     <li>The star and watching allow GitHub to email you about notifications and issues in the course repo.</li>
     <li>When you have problems, please post them in the issues area.</li>